 Recent non-profit rate and bulk rate postage stamps from the USA

 Meter postage markings stamped onto the envelope

 Printed envelopes with prepaid postage such as “Business Reply Mail” or “Postage Paid / Presorted Markings”

-Clumps of stamps that have become glued together
+Clumps of stamps that have become stuck or glued together

 How to Clip Stamps for SFTW

 Carefully clip, or tear the paper around outer edges of the perforations around the stamp.
 Do not clip off the perforations … this ruins the stamp.
 Please leave at least 1/4″ of margin around the outside edges of the performations of the stamp which makes it easier to soak the stamp from the envelope.

 If clipping from an envelope corner, remove the back and side flaps.

 Please do not try to steam, soak, pull or peel the stamps off the paper.
 Our veterans will do this, as part of the fun work of stamp collecting.

 Please do not cut stamps from older envelopes (pre-1941) or from more modern envelopes if they have special markings, such as “First Day of Issue” cancellations, very interesting cancellations, routing markings or “Postage Due” notations, etc.